 - Employees who are healthier and less financially stressed are more likely to be engaged and productive at work

-How employers can help their employees
+8 ways employers can help

-There are several ways that employers can support their employees in these essential areas, to keep them healthier physically and financially (and brokers can play an important role in helping clients provide these tools and resources).
+There are several ways that employers can support their employees in these essential areas to keep them healthier physically and financially (and brokers can play an important role in helping clients provide these tools and resources).

 - Offer creative benefits packages with cost-saving options such as bundled procedures, telemedicine, and more.